Kagebounshin/skateshop/README.md

         11. As a Frequent User, I want to feel that my payment and personal information is secured.
         12. As a Frequent User, I would like to get better shipping prices as my bags total increases.

     -   #### Product Manager Goals
+        1. As a Product Manager, I Would like to add, edit/update or delete products easily.

 ---

 - ### Strategy

     - This site will have it's focus on the already experienced skateboarder, to the more novice one.
 By having good product descirption and clear instructions on what you need to setup a skateboard, making it easy for the more novice user to assemble their own.
-Or the users can buy random gear to their setup in just a few clicks.
+Or the users will have the option to buy random gear to their setup in just a few clicks.
 ---

 - ### Structure

+- Framework
+    - I've choose to go with bootrap as framework for this project.
+Easy to work with it's responsive grid system, lots of prebuilt components, and great plugins.
 - Navbar
     - The navbar will be fixed at the top of the page, so it's always accessible for the user.
     - On Desktop view, the navbar will have the sites logo to the left, the produt links centered, an the search, account management and the bag links will be displayed to the right.